devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

     - Optionally set `AMBASSADOR_POOL_ADDRESS` so the app can fetch the address balance via `interchained-cli` and show pending rewards.
     - Ensure `REGISTRATIONS_CSV` points to a CSV listing authorized ambassador emails.
     - Set `REDIS_URL` if your Redis server differs from the default `redis://localhost:6379/0`.
-    - Set `GHOST_EXPORT_KEY` to a secret password required for JSON/CSV exports and reset actions.
+    - Set `GHOST_EXPORT_KEY` to a secret password required for JSON/CSV exports, reset actions, and the admin staking console.
+    - Optionally set `STAKE_DURATION_DAYS` (defaults to 7) to adjust how long weekly IGP stakes remain locked.
 3. **Run the server**
    ```bash
    uvicorn main:app --reload